 Cover and cook for 5 minutes.

-Remove cover and continue to cook, stirring until all (most) the liquid has evaporated.
+Remove cover and continue to cook, stirring until all (most) the

 Season with salt and pepper to taste and add vinegar.